How to Pay Off Your Student Loans

-If you or your recent grad has this type of loan-which makes up 15 percent of total U.S. education debt-this may seem like an odd move.
+If you or your recent grad has this type of loan-which makes up 17 percent of total U.S. education debt-this may seem like an odd move.
 After all, the interest rates on variable private loans (given by banks and credit unions) are currently lower than the fixed rates on federally backed and private loans.
-But historically this situation is unusual, and if the economy improves, interest hikes are probable in the near future.
-“Rates could climb 5 to 6 percent over the next four years, making your monthly burden unmanageable,” says Kantrowitz.
-That’s why it’s wise to unload these balances as soon as possible.
+However, private student loans adjust interest rates regularly-although they are expected to be pretty stable this year according to Bankrate, a financial comparison tool.
 If you can, pay twice the required amount until you have eliminated this debt and make only the minimum monthly contribution toward your fixed-rate federal loans, since those rates cannot increase.
 Bankrate also recommends taking advantage of stable interest rates and looking into refinancing your student loan.

 A little-known way to eliminate college debt is to appeal to your boss for a compensation package.
-"Some midsize companies cannot pay the kinds of salaries that a large corporation can, but they may be inclined to offer lower wages in exchange for a onetime payout toward your loan," says Manuel Fabriquer, the president of College Planning ABC, a consulting firm in San Jose, California.
+"Some midsize companies cannot pay the kinds of salaries that a large corporation can, but they may be inclined to offer lower wages in exchange for a onetime payout toward your loan," says Manuel Fabriquer, the president of College Planning ABC, a consulting firm in San Jose, Calif.
 Why?
-"It costs them less in salary payments in the long run.”
-(Those in fields that require a special degree, like tech, finance, and nursing, are most likely to receive this benefit.)
+"It costs them less in salary payments in the long run."
+Those in fields that require a special degree, such as tech, finance, and nursing are most likely to receive this benefit.

 If you're a recent grad looking for a job, bring this up during salary negotiations.
 Be willing to take a lower salary and to commit to staying at the job for a specific time period in exchange for a payment toward your schooling.
 If you're a veteran employee, raise the subject at your annual review by saying, "I've been a loyal employee for [insert time period], and I look forward to continuing to grow and learn here.
 As part of my compensation, can you put [insert amount] toward my loan?"